adam2392/adam2392.github.io.old/content/blog/academic/starting with freesurfer.md

 This command will coregister the CT data onto the domain of the MRI data and provide a coregistration for you to look at where certain contacts of electrodes are.
 You can also view in Freeview the different cuts of the brain using either CT, or MRI.

-## 4. Getting Surface Parcellations
-TBD

-## 5. Getting SEEG XYZ Coordinates
-Once you have CT images coregistered with MRI images, you can easily extract the locations of all iEEG contacts in the MRI axis system.
-This is done by noting a contact within each electrode (e.g. A1, B1, C10, etc.) and then an algorithm can fill in the entire electrode's xyz coordinates and output to a file.

 # References:
 1. https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall#Setup.26Configuration
-2.